boiledsteak/SIM-UOW-CS/README.md

 Sem break during last 3 weeks of 3rd month.
 So essentially is 2 months for 2 mods

+Overall an okay course.
+Disappointed by admin, organisation, planning, resources, ambiguous assignments, unreasonable exams.
+But I wouldn't say I regret.
+I genuinely learned new things and I would like to believe there's some value to having this degree under my belt, even if it is not as prestigious.
+There aren't many other options for cybersecurity degrees in Singapore, and this course is the fastest.
+Perhaps my expectations are unrealistic.
+I am comparing heavily with my previous course in SP DISM.

+I am writing this repo to consolidate what I've learnt each sem, and also give advice to whoever takes this course.
+I guess for most of us, the goal of this course is to increase our chances of landing a higher pay job, or any job at all, within the cybersecurity industry.
+As of writing, I am still in the midst of studying this course so I will update when this degree has realised my investment

 ## CSCI251 : Advanced programming